paulfri/luchadeer/README.md

 ## TODO
 1. Add custom filtering to search (i.e., the 'filter' request parameter).
 2. Make the caching layer more flexible - more options besides in-memory store.
 Add a null store, too.
-3. Add remaining missing resources: accessory, chat, game_rating, genre, platform, promo, rating_board, region, release, review, theme, types, user_review, video_type.
-None of these show up in search.
-Take this opportunity to improve code reuse on the resource definitions.
-4. 'ghost' object pattern - lazy-load details for partial models when they're accessed, instead of requiring manual '.detail' invocation
+3. 'ghost' object pattern - lazy-load details for partial models when they're accessed, instead of requiring manual '.detail' invocation